BetMGM VA Sports Book Wagering Rules

 Money Line payoff: The money line is expressed as a 3 or 4 digit number.
 For example, -200 means a player must bet $200 for every $100 they wish to win, and multiples thereof.
 Or, +120 means a player will win $120 for every $100 bet.

 Point spread payoff: The spread line is expressed as a 3 digit number.
 For example, -110 means a player must bet $110 for every $100 they wish to win, and multiples thereof.
 Or, +110 means a player will win $110 for every $100 bet.

 For postponed and cancelled matches, the following rules apply unless otherwise stipulated in the individual sports wagering rules.
-All bets placed prior to the scheduled start time of a match will be void if the match is cancelled or postponed to a different day (local time) then initially scheduled.
+All bets placed prior to the scheduled start time of a match will be cancelled if the match is cancelled or postponed to a different day (local time) then initially scheduled.
 All bets stand on any match that is delayed prior to the scheduled start time and takes place on the same day (local time).
 However, if a match that takes place within a fixed date tournament framework e.g. Tennis Tournaments, European Championships Finals, World Cup Finals, etc., is postponed all bets will stand (does not apply to non-tennis qualifying matches taking place outside of the fixed date tournament framework).